 Members' Weekend and Plant Exchange 2026 in Suffolk

 Welcome to Suffolk for the annual National Members' get together and Plant Exchange.
 Beautiful Helmingham Hall near Stowmarket and Bury St Edmunds are at the centre of what promises to be a memorable weekend for all.
-Everyone is welcome, especially new members.
+Please note this event is now sold out.

 | Event Start Date | Friday, 5 June 2026 6.30pm |